 Introduction

-Figure 1 illustrates the components of a geosynchronization service.
+Figure 1 illustrates the components of a Geosynchronization service.
 A GSS is composed of a set of ATOM feeds, which are used to maintain the information the service uses to manage change workflows, and a service API that defines the operations of the service.

 The feeds